hlaueriksson/conductofcode.io/about.md

  height: 1200
 ---

-My name is [Henrik Lau Eriksson](http://henrik.laueriksson.com).
-I live in Stockholm, Sweden.
+My name is [Henrik Lau Eriksson](http://henrik.laueriksson.com) and I live in Stockholm, Sweden.

-I work at [Qliro](https://www.qliro.com) as a developer.
-I am a programmer with focus on [.NET](https://github.com/dotnet) and the web.
+I'm a programmer with focus on _[.NET](https://www.microsoft.com/net) / ASP.NET / C#_

+I enjoy writing quality code and try my best to practice _TDD / BDD / [Specification by Example](https://gojko.net/books/specification-by-example/)_

+_Web / Cloud / [Serverless](https://azure.microsoft.com/en-us/overview/serverless-computing/)_ are some of the things I find interesting

-This blog is one of the tools I intend to use in my journey to become a better programmer.
-I write about the things I learn along the way.
+This blog is my tool to become a better developer.
+I write about the things I learn, the things I find exciting and the things I want my future self to remember.